treytomes/micro-hack/README.md

 * After field-of-view is implemented, add the perception attribute to control how far an entity can see.
 * Implement inventory and items.
 * Need more UI.
+* Need to tweak the HP recovery mechanic.
+It's too easy to heal yourself.

 # Entities